The heatmap_layout()

 function.
 When aligning the observations, you must ensure the number of

 observations is equal.
-For column annotations, the layout data will be
+For column annotations, the layout matrix will be

 transposed before use.
 This is necessary because column annotations use heatmap